Email editors

 ElementDescription

-TitleInclude a title with H1, H2, and H3 style tags in your email template.
+TitleAdd a title using H1, H2, or H3 style tags.

 TableAdd tables to your email.

-DividerPlace a horizontal line or an invisible divider between other content components.
+DividerPlace a horizontal line or invisible divider between content components.

-SocialInclude buttons that trigger social media activities, such as sharing a web page or liking a product or service.
+SocialAdd buttons for social media actions such as sharing a page or liking a product.

 Product itemsAdd product recommendations.

-Loomi AIGenerate and edit email content through various AI elements like titles, paragraphs, buttons, and lists.
-For details, read Loomi AI content: Email copy.
+Loomi AIGenerate and edit email content using AI — titles, paragraphs, buttons, and lists.
+See Loomi content: Email copy.

 Product items

-This feature allows you to include product recommendations in your emails within the visual editor.
+The Product items block lets you include product recommendations in emails directly from the visual editor.

 To add product recommendations:

-1. In the Visual builder, under Content tab, click Product items and drag and drop the content block into the builder.
+1. In the Content tab, drag the Product items block into the editor.

-1. Recommendation engine: You can select an existing engine or create a new one.
-Make sure the recommendation engine is created upfront to use it.
+1. Recommendation engine: Select an existing engine or create a new one.
+Create the engine before setting up this block.

-2. Number of items: Specify the number of product items to be recommended.
+2. Number of items: Specify how many products to recommend.

-3. Attribute for image, title, price, and URL: Define the attributes for each element.
+3. Attribute for image, title, price, and URL: Map catalog attributes to each element.

-5. Reference item: Set the reference item for the recommendations.
-This step is mandatory only for relevant recommendation templates.
+5. Reference item: Set the reference item for the recommendation.
+Required only for relevant recommendation templates.

-5. After clicking Add, the product recommendations are added to the email.
-Edit them like any other elements using the visual editor.
+Edit product recommendations like any other element using the visual editor.

 History of changes